dinhhung2512/Archon/README.md

 - Wait for connections from your miners, just like a normal pool/wallet would do
   - Upon receiving a `getMiningInfo` request, asynchronously sends the *current mining info* to the miner
   - Upon receiving a `submitNonce` request (deadline submission) from a miner, uses logic to determine which chain the submission is for and whether to forward the deadline to the upstream pool/wallet
-    - Do not send Upstream: Asynchronously sends a fake confirmation back to the miner
+    - 1. Send a confirmation back to the mining software so it can continue mining unimpeded
+    - 2. Determine whether or not to send the deadline submission to the upstream pool / wallet
-      - This will be the case if either of the following is true:
+      - If either of the following is true, then the deadline will NOT be sent upstream:
         - The submitted deadline is greater than the target deadline for this chain
         - The submitted deadline is greater than previously submitted deadlines by the account ID for this block height
-    - Send Upstream: Asynchronously sends the deadline submission upstream, and awaits the result, forwarding the result back to the miner
 - Once a second, in a separate thread, processes any blocks waiting to be mined, using logic to determine when to start mining them.
 ```